RichardCoffee/custom-post-type/README.md

 The basis for a lot of the code originated from different places on the web.
 I have tried to give credit where I can.
 My coding style can not be considered 'orthodox' in any way, shape, form, or fashion.

+WARNING:  Use a permalink of `/%category%/%post_name%/` otherwise this thing may not work at all...8-(

 ## Features

 * Provides a base class for easier CPT creation.